Activision Patents Pay-To-Win Matchmaker - Slashdot

 I find that you can see this pretty clearly after a while.
 One exceptional shooter from time to time is normal, for example.
 But lots of them, and many even do not know how to move or hide and they still surprise you all the time?
 Time to leave.

+But anything that affects gameplay?
+Fuck that.
+I refuse.
+And now some developers are tinkering with adding paid power boosts to single-player game

+The provider is always and never cheating, simultaneously.
+They write the rules, and can OP and nerf items at their discretion.
+It's not cheating because it's their game of Calvinball.
+It's cheating because it violates the expectation of players that they are whomping on other actual players when they go to PvP land, and because it's inherently unfair to players.
+But remember, if you aren't paying, you're not the customer.
+In this case, you're just the background filler for the people who do put up money to

-Seems like a Crock Patent (Score:2)
+Seems like a Crock Patent (Score:3)

 When are these losers going to accept the fact that software algorithms are copyright-able but not patent-able!